 Georgia Power named a Top U.S. Utility for Economic Development

-Georgia Power partnered with state and community organizations last year to assist 133 companies, resulting in more than 18,500 jobs created or retained and $4.7 billion in capital investment.
-In the last six years alone, the company assisted more than 600 companies that created or retained nearly 100,000 jobs and invested $22 billion in Georgia.
+Georgia Power partnered with state and community organizations last year to assist 99 companies with their business relocation and expansion projects, resulting in more than 16,029 jobs created or retained and $5.2 billion in capital investment.
+In the last ten years alone, the company assisted more than 1,000 companies that created or retained 161,000 jobs and invested $37 billion in Georgia.
 To learn more about our community and economic development initiatives, visit SelectGeorgia.com.

-"Economies are at their strongest when state leaders, local leaders and the business community are working together," said Anne Kaiser, Georgia Power's vice president of community and economic development.
-"Georgia Power is proud to help our state remain one of the strongest economies in the nation by supporting communities and businesses as they grow, helping to create opportunities for Georgians.
-We provide the energy infrastructure necessary to do business here, and we also contribute to the dynamic ecosystem and the teamwork that is community and economic development in Georgia."
+"When we work together with business, state and local leaders, our economy – and better yet, our citizens – can prosper," said Anne Kaiser, Georgia Power's vice president of community and economic development.
+"Georgia Power is proud of our role in helping our state remain one of the strongest economies in the nation.
+Our efforts help create opportunities for Georgians through business development and support of communities, in which we must work together, especially now during the pandemic.
+Not only do we provide the energy infrastructure needed to do business, we also contribute to the broad-based team that is 'community and economic development' in Georgia."

 Georgia Power partners with organizations such as the Georgia Department of Economic Development to promote Georgia as a leading state for business.
 Georgia Power offers free community and economic development consultation and services to prospective companies navigating the site selection process – all while serving as a liaison between state and local organizations.
 Georgia Power is dedicated not only to facilitating a company's expansion in Georgia or its move to the state but also assisting local communities with expansion, retention and recruitment of jobs and investment.
 The company's community and economic development team is also invested in creating a renewable talent pipeline through its education and workforce development initiatives.